Kaizen86/Uni-Notes/FPGAs and VHDL/Design Sources.md

-HDL is concurrent; all processes happen simultaneously.
-It is not like writing sequential computer code.

 VHDL lets you organise functionality by modules.
 In a hierarchy, functionality is split into smaller modules, and there is one top-level module which ultimately binds IO to modules.
 There is one source file per module.